Khumbize/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that adds execute permission to the owner of the file Write a script that adds execution permission to the owner, the group owner Write a script that adds execution permission
+Write a script that sets the permission to the file